Azerbaijan–South Korea relations: Infrastructure and development projects

 The "New Northern Policy" further facilitated South Korea's increasing involvement in Azerbaijan's modernization efforts, particularly in the energy and infrastructure sectors.
 South Korean expertise in construction, engineering, and technology proved valuable in Azerbaijan's pursuit of economic diversification and development.
-South Korean companies, such as Hyundai Engineering & Construction and Samsung Engineering were involved in large-scale projects, including the development of energy infrastructure.
+South Korean companies, such as Samsung Engineering were involved in large-scale projects, including the development of energy infrastructure.
 There are currently 82 Korean companies operating in Azerbaijan in the fields of trade, industry, construction and services.

 Crescent Development project, in which the Korean architectural services company Heerim Architects & Planners helped with the design of the complex.

 In 2013, Samsung won a major contract in Azerbaijan, the first big contract in the country.
 The South Korean company was to build a fertilizer plant for SOCAR in Sumgayit, located near the capital, Baku.
 The plant would produce ammonia and urea, with daily outputs of 1,200 tons of ammonia and 2,000 tons of urea for both domestic use and export.

 Heerim Architects & Planners is also among many Korean companies credited for their work in Azerbaijani infrastructure, taking part in the construction of the Azersu building, winning the bid in 2012 to build the structure.
 They are also credited for the design behind the SOCAR Tower building as well as the Central Bank of Azerbaijan tower.
 Most notably, Heerim came up with the design of the Crescent Development project.

 Korean car market expansion

 Over the years, Hyundai and Kia have been steadily taking more and more leading positions in the Azerbaijani market.
 South Korea's exports to Azerbaijan in the automotive sector are substantial, with land vehicles and parts making up the largest share.
 In 2023, the value of land vehicle exports from Korea to Azerbaijan reached $319.39 million, accounting for 74.61% of the total exports from Korea to Azerbaijan.
-Hyundai has consistently been ranked as the third most popular car brand in Azerbaijan over the past five years, with Kia sitting at fifth place, rising over the last decade.
-Hyundai takes up of a total of 11.1% of the total car market share, while Kia accounts for 9.1%.
-The Sorento, Elantra (more commonly known as Avante in South Korea), Santa Fe, and Sonata are the 4th, 5th, 6th, and 7th most popular car models, respectively.
-Overall, Korean automobiles rank as the second most popular in Azerbaijan.